Charlie85270/conflux-wallet-connect/README.md

 ## Documentation

-Find the full API reference on [official documentation](https://react-hot-toast.com/docs).
+Find the full API references and playground on [Storybook](https://conflux-wallet-connect.netlify.app/)